games647/FastLogin/README.md

 1. Activate BungeeCord in the Spigot configuration
 2. Restart your server
-3. Now there is proxy-whitelist file in the FastLogin folder Put your stats id from the BungeeCord config into this file
+3. Now there is `allowed-proxies.txt` file in the FastLogin folder Put your stats id from the BungeeCord config into this file
 4. Activate ipForward in your BungeeCord config
 5. Download and Install FastLogin (or FastLoginBungee in newer versions) on BungeeCord AND Spigot